 Penal Code 261.5 PC - Statutory Rape Laws in California

-Penal Code 261.5 PC makes it a crime to have sexual intercourse with someone under the age of 18 who is not your spouse, commonly called statutory rape.
+Penal Code 261.5 PC makes it a crime to have sexual intercourse with someone under 18 who is not your spouse, commonly called statutory rape.
 It does not matter if the minor initiated the sexual activity or willingly participated because, under California law, minors cannot legally give sexual consent.

-Subsection (b) says that anyone who engages in unlawful sexual intercourse with a minor who is not more than three years older or three years younger than the perpetrator is guilty of a misdemeanor crime.
+Subsection (b) says that anyone who engages in unlawful sexual intercourse with a minor not more than three years older or three years younger than the perpetrator is guilty of a misdemeanor crime.

 Subsection (c) says anyone over three years younger than the perpetrator is guilty of either a misdemeanor or a felony and will face up to one year in county jail or imprisonment under subdivision (h) of Section 1170.